Home / Blog / Small business loans

 Bank term loans

-Bank term loans are a popular choice for small businesses needing a substantial amount of money upfront.
-Term loans provide a lump sum of money that businesses repay over a fixed period, typically ranging from one to ten years.
+Bank term loans are a widely preferred option for small businesses requiring a substantial amount of money upfront.
+These loans are designed to provide a lump sum of capital that businesses repay over a predetermined period, typically ranging from one to ten years.
+The structured repayment terms make them an attractive choice for businesses looking for predictable financing solutions.

 Short-term vs long-term loans